mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 #### 28:27

-Next, page 96: the meaning of *paramita*.
+Next, page 96: the meaning of *pāramitā*.

-> What is meant by Paramita?
+> What is meant by Pāramitā?
 It is a Sanskrit word which in our language means ‘arrived at the other shore,’ and is explained as ‘apart from production and extinction.’

-So [paramita] means “arrived at the other shore,” which means “apart from production and extinction.”
+So [pāramitā] means “arrived at the other shore,” which means “apart from production and extinction.”
 Apart from life and death, apart from origination and extinction.
-That is the meaning of [paramita] in Sanskrit.
+That is the meaning of [pāramitā] in Sanskrit.
 Here it says,

 > When one is attached to states of being, production and extinction arise like waves on water.